glorylo/Joyride/docs/ScreenDetection.md

    When I go back
    ```

-   this will be invoked to detect any screen as the default.
+   it will invoke the default detect code below:
    ```csharp
       public override Screen GoBack()
       {